Zooce/zomb-file/README.md

 ## Strings

-Strings are simple and yet complicated at the same time.
+Strings can be simple and yet they have plenty of complicated scenarios.
 To deal with this conundrum, there are three forms a string can take:

 - [Bare String](#bare-strings): A string containing no special delimiters
 - [Quoted String](#quoted-strings): A string that may contain special delimiters and escape sequences